+Latam--Latin America.
+As per Dec.
+31, 2019.
+Source: FMO.
+Copyright © 2020 by Standard & Poor's Financial Services LLC.
+All rights reserved.
+FMO plays a key role in the government's sustainable development initiatives.
+In 2019, FMO won the tender to manage the €160 million Dutch Fund for Climate and Development on behalf of the Dutch Ministry of Foreign Affairs, and it will do so in a consortium with SNV Netherlands Development Organization, the World Wide Fund for Nature, and Climate Fund Managers.
+We believe this is further evidence of the critical public-policy role FMO plays with respect to wider national policy objectives and its direct partnership with the government.
+In line with the Dutch government's policy objectives toward the U.N.'s sustainable development goals (SDGs), FMO's total committed portfolio increased to €12.7 billion for decent work and economic growth (SDG 8), €3.8 billion for reducing inequalities (SDG 10), and €4 billion for supporting climate action (SDG 13) in first-half 2020.
 FMO's full banking license enhances its access to the international capital markets and widens its financing options.
-A fully licensed bank since 2014, FMO can benefit from any emergency monetary policy measures that the European Central Bank (ECB) adopts.
-Moreover, within the ECB's public-sector purchase program (PSPP), securities issued by FMO remain eligible for the Eurosystem's expanded asset purchase.
-In our view, the inclusion of FMO's securities does not have a significant impact on its already favorable borrowing conditions, partly because only slightly more than one-third of the funding portfolio is denominated in euros.
+A fully licensed bank since 2014, FMO can benefit from any emergency monetary policy measures that the ECB adopts.
+Moreover, within the ECB's public-sector purchase programs (PSPP), securities issued by FMO remain eligible for the Eurosystem's expanded asset purchases.
+In our view, the inclusion of FMO's securities does not have a significant impact on its already-favorable borrowing conditions, partly because only slightly more than one-third of the funding portfolio is denominated in euros.
 Nevertheless, we think that including FMO's securities in the ECB's PSPP benefits FMO's funding options.
 FMO is subject to the EU's Bank Recovery and Resolution Directive, as implemented under Dutch law, with the competent resolution authority being the Dutch central bank.
+Related Criteria - General Criteria: Methodology For Linking Long-Term And Short-Term Ratings, April 7, 2017 - General Criteria: Rating Government-Related Entities: Methodology And Assumptions, March 25, 2015 - General Criteria: Principles Of Credit Ratings, Feb.
+16, 2011 Related Research • Netherlands, Nov.
+13, 2020 Ratings Detail (As Of December 16, 2020)\ Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V.